Domestic Violence Solutions for Santa Barbara County

 by challenging society's attitudes, beliefs and behaviors to effect social change.

 and confidential shelter for battered women and their children throughout Santa

-- Providing emotional
+- Providing emotional support and personal

 to battered women and other women